Enduring discipline or correction is never pleasant at the time it happens. Indeed, correction is something we seriously want to avoid!

 Now no chastening for the present seemeth to be joyous, but grievous: nevertheless afterward it yieldeth the peaceable fruit of righteousness unto them which are exercised thereby.
 (Hebrews 12:11)

-Despite the pain, the grief, and the shame of correction and discipline, the resulting FRUIT of chastisement is most desirable, attractive, and most pleasing — it is the peaceable fruit of righteousness!
+Despite the pain, the grief, and the shame of correction and discipline, the resulting FRUIT of chastisement is most desirable, attractive, and pleasing — it is the peaceable fruit of righteousness!

 The peaceable fruit of righteousness comes after the correction and discipline.